ibm-cloud-docs/overview/pricing-adjustments.md

 | SNG01 | 20% | 20% | No increase |
 {: caption="Classic data center location premium changes" caption-side="top"}

-Existing VMware, {{site.data.keyword.powerSys_notm}} (including SAP on {{site.data.keyword.powerSys_notm}}), High Performance Computing, and SAP deployments made before 1 January 2025 will be exempt from these increases and prices will remain unchanged.
+Existing VMware, Power Virtual Server (including SAP on Power Virtual Server), High Performance Computing, and SAP deployments made before 1 January 2025 will be exempt from these increases and prices will remain unchanged.
 {: note}